phossa/phossa-di/README.md

   - `auto(bool $status): this`

-    Turn on ($status = true) or turn off ($status = false) [auto wiring](#auto).
+    Turn on (true) or turn off (false) [auto wiring](#auto).

 - Extension related APIs

   - `addExtension(ExtensionInterface $extension): this`

-    Dynamically load an user defined (extends ExtensionAbstract) extension into the container.
+    Load an extension (extends Phossa\Di\Extension\ExtensionAbstract) into the container.

-  - `load(string|array $fileOrArray, array $tags = []): this`
+  - `load(string|array $fileOrArray, array $matchTags = []): this`

     Load a definition array or definition file into the container.
-Definition filename with the format of '*.s*.php' will be considered as a service definition file in PHP format. '*.p*.php' is a parameter file in PHP format, '*.m*.php' is a mapping file.
+Definition filename with the format of '*.s*.php' will be considered as a service definition file in PHP format. '*.p*.php' is a parameter file in PHP format.
+    '*.m*.php' is a mapping file.

     File suffixes '.php|.json|.xml' is known to this library.

-    `$tags` is used when loading from a defintion file, the loader extension will compare container's tags with `$tags`, if matches found, then the definition file will be loaded. *IF `$tags` is empty, the definition file will ALWAYS be loaded.*
+    `$matchTags` is used when loading from a defintion file, the loader extension will compare container's tags with `$matchTags`, if matches found, then the definition file will be loaded.

+    *IF `$matchTags` is empty, the definition file will ALWAYS be loaded.*

   - `setTags(array $tags): this`

-    Set container tags.
+    Set container's tags.
 Tags can be used to selectly load definition files or definition providers.

+  - `hasTags(array $tags): bool`

+    Check the existence of tags in the container.
+One tag match will return `true`.

     ```php
     if ($container->hasTags(['PRODUCTION'])) {